Advertisement

 When it comes to starting a meditation practice, the payoff is unique to each individual who practices.
 Some people feel less anxious on the days they meditate, for instance, while others more motivated.
 Some people sleep better; others feel more energized.

-But no matter what your initial response to a meditation session is, one recent study published in the journal Economics Letters1 did find a benefit that can be expected from meditators across the board—and it's well worth 15 minutes a day.
+But no matter what your initial response to a meditation session is, one study published in the journal Economics Letters1 did find a benefit that can be expected from meditators across the board—and it's well worth 15 minutes a day.

 Studying how mindfulness influences information avoidance